Leamington Grower Summit

 The goal is to provide clear, actionable insights growers can apply when planning energy and climate decisions.

-Presented by Dirk Prins, Priva
+Presented by Timme Hovinga, Priva

 Energy volatility, LED electrification, and peak demand charges are reshaping greenhouse profitability — especially in regions like Leamington.
 In this ACT Summit 2026 session, discover how aligning your crop plan with intelligent energy management protects radsum, safeguards contracts, and stabilizes margins.
 Learn how resilient growers are turning energy from a cost risk into a strategic competitive advantage.